stuyvesant-cs/KAP-00-Story-template/README.md

 A place to show you know how to commit and have git configured at home and also in the lab.

+## Note on Commits
+Make sure all of your commit messsage reflect what step you are doing.
+"Added stuff" is not sufficient.

 # Directions
 The goal is to learn the edit/add/commit/push workflow and realize it isn't that bad after some practice.

-## Commits
-Make sure all of your commit messsage reflect what step you are doing.
-"Added stuff" is not sufficient.

 1. Clone the repo.
 2. Edit the "story.txt" file in the lab.
 Push those changes.
 Do this 3 times so there are 3 commits in the lab.
 You can fill in words and add new lines.